aberner6/compuThinking/class_by_class.md

 - Intro to each other
 - Why program?
   - What program?
+    - p5 is built from Processing, which began in 2001
+    - Casey Reas and Ben Fry: the history of platforms to make programming interactive graphics easier and faster to program rather than heavy lifting to build them in C++ and Java
+      - And make programming more accessible for design and art students
+      - Inspired by Logo and BASIC and Design By Numbers
+    - Evolution to p5 means that Processing is now even more open and accessible - as it is online
+      - Still using syntax and conventions of Processing as much as possible
+      - But now built with Javascript (and HTML / CSS)
   - Why me?
+    - Make a game, animation, interactive interface
+    - Visualize data abstractly
+    - Sketching with code
+      - Write a line, test it out ("press play")
+      - What if...
+        - A circle disappeared every time I clicked on it
+        - A series of bubbles follow my face when I smile
+        - Depending on the amount of noise in the room the graphics are bright and busy or dark and calm
   - Me and who else?
+    - p5 and Processing are accessible and practical for a wide range of uses and "users"
   - **Diagram:** landscape of languages: which languages and for what?
+    - p5 is built in a language called Javascript but has some custom features for interaction and graphics that make it faster and easier to sketch with code
+    - Families:
       - Processing, p5, Arduino - sketching with code - artists, interaction designers, scientists!
 Researchers!
       - C - Processing
       - Java - Processing
       - HTML / CSS - front-end of websites (what you see)
       - JavaScript - front-end action, analysis and tons of amazing libraries
+      - Python
+      - Ruby
     - Open frameworks - fast processing for interactive installations that take a lot of data in
-    - Ruby / php /
-    - Cinder
-    - max/msp data-flow
+    - MAX MSP data-flow
-    - Python / R - analyzing data
     - Grasshopper - architecture + computation
 - Fear in a Box
   - Put one in, take one out